Shilpa-Gopal/Shilpa-Gopal/README.md

 - 📝 you can ask me DS/Algo, python, Django
 - 🙌 looking for help with JS and React
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love Sketching an painting
+- ⚡ Fun fact: I love Sketching and painting

 ### 📫 Connect with me: